misiektoja/xbox_monitor/README.md

 ```

 > **IMPORTANT**: On **Windows PowerShell**, using redirection (`>`) can cause the file to be encoded in UTF-16, which will lead to "null bytes" errors when running the tool.
 It is highly recommended to provide the filename directly as an argument to `--generate-config` to ensure UTF-8 encoding.

+When the named file already exists, the tool asks before replacing it and keeps the previous version as `xbox_monitor.conf.<timestamp>.bak` next to it.
+Outside a terminal, add `--force` to replace it without a prompt.
+Redirecting with `>` truncates the file before the tool starts, so that form cannot be protected.

 Edit the `xbox_monitor.conf` file and change any desired configuration options (detailed comments are provided for each).